-- As you are responsible for the agent’s fees and commision, the agent will most likely require you to make repairs. (the more repairs, the better the condition of the house, the higher the sell price and the more the agent will get in commision , 6% of sales price.
+- As you are responsible for the agent’s fees and commissions, the agent will most likely require you to make repairs. (the more repairs, the better the condition of the house, the higher the selling price and the more the agent will get in commission, 6% of the sales price.

 Now here is what needs to happen:

-- Seller would pay for repairs out of pocket before even listing the property
+- The seller would pay for repairs out of pocket before even listing the property

-- Seller needs to do the work him/herself, or hire contractors.
+- The seller needs to do the work him/herself, or hire contractors.

 - Managing contractors may be a hassle in itself

-- Buyer would need to get their financing in place which may or may not go through.
+- The buyer would need to get their financing in place which may or may not go through.

-- Lengthy process for seller to receive their money.
+- Lengthy process for a seller to receive their money.